 - Preheat oven to 350°F. Line a baking sheet with parchment paper.
 Set aside.

-- In the bowl of your stand mixer fitted with the paddle attachment, mix together the butter, oil and both sugars until smooth on medium speed.
-Beat in the eggs, vanilla, pumpkin pie spice, baking soda, cream of tartar and salt and mix for 1 minute, scraping the sides of the bowl as necessary.
+- In the bowl of your stand mixer fitted with the paddle attachment, mix together the butter, oil, and both sugars until smooth on medium speed.
+Beat in the eggs, vanilla, pumpkin pie spice, baking soda, cream of tartar, and salt, and mix for 1 minute, scraping the sides of the bowl as necessary.

 - Turn the mixer to low and add in flour, mixing until combined.